 The gallery is located in a former spice warehouse along historical Shad Thames.
 Although refurbished, the directors Jacquelyn and Joseph have ensured that many of the original features are retained and revealed.
 The industrial heritage of the building is very much evident to visitors, and provides an appropriate backdrop to the artwork.

 Jacquelyn Jubert // Founder

-After studying History of Modern Art at the University of Manchester Jacquelyn managed a small gallery in Surrey before moving to London and working at the acclaimed Rebecca Hossack Gallery in Fitzrovia.
+After studying History of Modern Art at the University of Manchester Jacquelyn managed a small gallery in Surrey before moving to London and working at the Rebecca Hossack Gallery in Fitzrovia.
 In March 2012 after extensive renovation of the historic Thames side warehouse, Jacquelyn established Anise Gallery with Joseph Robson.
 Alongside exhibition planning, discovering new artists and attending national and international art fairs, Jacquelyn works at CZWG Architects where she is executive assistant to renowned architect Piers Gough.
 She is also a Fellow of the Royal Society of Arts.

 Joseph Robson // Co Founder and Owner of AVR London

 Joseph Robson studied architecture at the University of Bath before working at the Centre for Advanced Studies in Architecture (CASA) researching 3D modelling, virtual reality and historical reconstruction.
 His MPhil thesis ’Computer Investigations into Renaissance Art and Architecture’ was published in 1996 and he is currently writing his doctoral thesis on the use of illustration within architecture.
 Joseph moved to London in 1998 to become Head of Computer Generated Images at Nicholas Grimshaw & Partners, where he worked on projects including the Eden Centre, St Botolph’s House and Bath Spa.
 He established AVR London in 2006 and has since worked with some of the world’s most celebrated architects.